 Calculating a price that supports a decent living for farmers

 A living income reference price is one that would enable an average farmer to earn enough to support a decent standard of living for his or her household, based on certain parameters of farm size and productivity.

 Based on this research, we have established living income reference prices for green vanilla in Madagascar at €16.60/kg, and for Uganda at €15.60/kg at farm gate.
 The price model is based on a diversified farm, growing cash crops like cocoa and coffee, or rice and other food for own consumption besides the maximum manageable vanilla plot size, to fully occupy the available household labour force and contribute to improved income resilience.

 The model factors in the local costs of a decent standard of living, including a nutritious diet, decent housing, essential expenses like schooling and healthcare and some savings.
 In Madagascar, these add up to approximately €3.75 per person per day, and €3.03 per person per day in Uganda.
-You can read more on the details of the field research and how we calculated the living income reference prices.

 These price references serve as a tool to help stakeholders work towards a more stable vanilla market, supporting both the supply of high-quality vanilla and livelihoods of vanilla farmers over the long term.
 Moreover, they empower vanilla farmer organizations to negotiate adequate prices to sustain their vanilla business throughout market fluctuations, and provide an incentive to drive their own productivity and quality improvement programmes.

 The living income reference prices are lower than the current market prices, which are around €45 to 50/kg at farm gate.
 But these prices are likely to drop sooner or later, as was seen after the 2004 market high, when farm gate prices crashed.